s-abbas/robnptests/README.md

 Even though the test statistics compare location estimates of the samples, they can be used to identify scale differences.
 This is achieved by setting the argument `var.test = TRUE`, with which the observations in the samples are log-transformed so that scale differences between the original samples correspond to location differences in the transformed samples.

-Details on the tests and references can be found on the help pages of the functions and the vignette `vignette(robnptests)`.
+Details on the tests and references can be found on the help pages of the functions and the vignette `vignette("robnptests")`.

 ### Example 1: Asymptotic test for location difference using the two-sample Hodges-Lehmann estimator